 They will need to email System Support and include the following details:

-- How much extra space?
+- How much extra space you need

-- How long is it needed for?
+- How long it's needed for

 Be sure to discuss these details with your supervisor before making the request.